Flow Matching for Measure Transport and Feedback Stabilization of Control-Affine Systems: Stabilization to sets using Flow matching and Time-reversals

 Then the measure $\mathbb{P}$ guaranteed to exist in Theorem \ref{thm:pmp-flow} is unique and concentrated on solutions of the optimal control problem:

 where $\omega$ is the solution of the Pontryagin system \eqref{eq:pmp}. \end{proposition}

-\begin{proof} Under the assumptions, solutions of the Pontryagin system are optimal solutions of the optimal control problem \citep[Theorem 4.11]{barbu2012convexity}.
-The necessary conditions are also sufficient.
-Moreover, convexity of the cost function and linearity of the dynamics ensure that optimal trajectories and controls $(x^*, u^*) \in \Omega$ are unique due to strict convexity of the map $(x,u) \mapsto \int_I L(x(t),u(t)) \, dt$.
+\begin{proof} Under the assumptions, solutions of the Pontryagin system are locally optimal solutions of the optimal control problem \citep[24.2 Corollary]{clarke2013functional}.
+Since the problem is convex, the control is also globally optimal.
+Moreover, partial strong convexity of the cost function and linearity of the dynamics ensure that optimal trajectories and controls $(x^*, u^*) \in \Omega$ are unique due to strict convexity of the map $(x,u) \mapsto \int_I L(x(t),u(t)) \, dt$ under the constraints.

 By uniqueness, optimal solutions $x^*_1, x^*_2 \in \Gamma$ for different terminal conditions $x^*_1(T) \neq x^*_2(T)$ cannot coincide at any intermediate time $t \in (0,T)$.
 This implies $\eta_{t,x} = \delta_{u(t,x)}$ is a Dirac measure on $\mathbb{R}^m$ for all $t \in (0,T)$ and some Borel function $u: I \times \mathbb{R}^d \rightarrow \mathbb{R}^m$.
 Therefore, $\mathbb{P} = (S^{\omega})_{\#}\gamma$.